ablodge/amr-utils/README.md

 - [PENMAN library](https://github.com/goodmami/penman)

 ### Input
 Input should contain AMR strings separated by a blank line.
-Lines starting with `#` will be ignored.
+Lines starting with `#` will be treated as metadata.

 # AMR Reader
 The class `AMR_Reader` can be used to load AMRs or AMR alignments from a number of different formats including LDC, JAMR, and ISI.
 An `AMR_Reader` can be used as follows.